uwdb/website/nwds/nwds.markdown

 ## Mission Statement
 The goal of NWDS is to bring together researchers and practitioners in the field of databases and data management systems working in the Pacific North-West.

 One of our main activities is a talk series with a variety of distinguished speakers from academia and industry.
 These talks are also part of the **Yahoo!
-Database Talk Series** (sponsored by Yahoo!)
+Database Talk Series** (sponsored by Yahoo!).
+This quarter's talks are organized by [Alvin](http://www.cs.washington.edu/homes/akcheung/).

 ___